List of people executed in the United States in 1928

 One hundred and forty-five people, one hundred and forty-four male and one female, were executed in the United States in 1928, one hundred and eight by electrocution and thirty-seven by hanging.

+Kentucky carried out a mass execution of seven people, which ties with a seven-fold execution in New York in 1912 for the largest mass execution by electrocution in U.S. history.